Wednesday, 23 September 2020

 THE River & Rowing Museum in Henley is to limit its opening hours and introduce a parking charge in a bid to reduce the financial impact of the coronavirus crisis.

-The venue in Mill Meadows, which will re-open on Thursday, expects the number of visitors in the year to April 2021 to be down by up to a fifth on its previous estimate.
+The venue in Mill Meadows, which will re-open on Thursday, expects the number of visitors in the year to April 2021 to be reduced to as low as a fifth on its previous estimate.

 A record 118,000 people visited the museum in the year to March 31, 2019, producing income of £226,296.